ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Improved relationship between performance points and star rating

-A [change](https://github.com/ppy/osu/pull/31351) proposed by [tsunyoku](https://osu.ppy.sh/users/11315329) moved AR, Hidden and OD bonuses from performance points into star rating.
-This means that SR values will now be better correlated with their PP values.
-This also introduces Hidden as a difficulty-affecting mod.
+A [change](https://github.com/ppy/osu/pull/31351) by [tsunyoku](https://osu.ppy.sh/users/11315329) moved AR, Hidden and OD bonuses from performance points into star rating.
+This means that SR will now be better correlated with PP. This also introduces Hidden as a difficulty-affecting mod.
 PP values are **not** affected by these changes.

 Some examples of beatmaps affected by these changes: